paulmach/osmzen/README.md

 The filters and outputs defined in the `yaml/*.yaml` files are basically a set of statements that act like: "if the element tags look like this, output these kind, kind_detail, etc. properties".

-The filters define a condition, yes/no matching, that evaluates into a boolean.
+The filters define a condition, yes/no matching, that evaluates into a boolean value.
 During the compile step these are converted into concrete types that implement the `filter.Condition` interface.
 The interface is defined as: